arthurskydev/XeniaPro.Localization/README.md

     @Localizer["TakeSurvey", "1"]
 </div>
 ```
-A numeric paramter accesses a part of the "skeleton" and a text string will access a nested string that was declared using the `{Key:Value}` notaion.
-You can chain these parameters aswell in order to reach strings that are nested further.
+A numeric paramter accesses a part of the "skeleton" and a text string will access a string that was declared using the `{Key:Value}` notaion.
+Feel free to chain these parameters to reach nested strings and their skeletons.

 Notice that the skeleton is 0 indexed.